 She told me to come back.
 She said that I could stay in her home and housesit while she and her family took a week to camp by the coast.
 She said that I could rent the chalet once they returned and that she would teach me how to ride a bike, which she did over beautiful sunset rides through the vineyard behind her home.

-The month that I spent in Saint-Martin-le-Beau last year was pivotal for my healing process, but I wasn’t yet in the right headspace to do much writing.
+The month that I spent in Saint-Martin-le-Beau last year was pivotal for my healing process.
+They say it takes a village and, if that’s the case, my village is Saint-Martin-le-Beau.

 I did, however, watch France win the World Cup with the family who owns the vineyards where I learned to ride a bike with Sarah.